kevinmartinjos/openmosaic/README.md

 Openmosaic scales up a processing sketch to look good (and work) over many screens.

-Disclaimer: As of now, the functionalities are limited.
-For instance, a client won't be informed about a key press on another client as of now.
-Incomplete.
+Disclaimer: All of the functionalities have not been implemented.
+See a demo of openmosaic [here](https://www.youtube.com/watch?v=uevvrnCXDJk).
+The interesting stuff starts at 2:26 (towards the end of the video)

 ####License